 City Lit is not just an adult education college.
+Whilst we pride ourselves on the world-class teaching that we deliver, we also contribute hugely to the well-being of our students and help support many communities with the work that we do.
 We serve people by helping them to fulfil an aspiration, which might be to get a better job, or learn a new skill, or satisfy their curiosity.
 We also improve people's wellbeing, both physical and mental, and provide multiple communities to support our learners in their studies and lives.
-In serving these different elements, we help people realise their potential and improve their lives and, as a result make a significant contribution to creating a better society.
+In serving these different elements, we help people realise their potential and improve their lives and, as a result, make a significant contribution to creating a better society.